 You might be surprised how many people are willing to put in their two cents and the new insights they provide.
 You could even get an idea for an entirely new product!

 Running short on people to talk to?
 Venture online and try conducting a survey.
 You can spread your survey via social media.
 Ask your friends to share it so that you can reach a wider audience.
-Or, use a paid service such as Google Surveys, which allows you to ask 10 questions at a time.

 Count the Clicks